Wondering how to get into UT Austin? Here is everything you need to know to apply for the University of Texas, Austin!

 Hopefully, you have a better picture of what it takes to get into UT Austin.
 If you still need some clarification on how to get into UT Austin, check out our frequently asked questions.

 UT Austin is known for its leadership in computer science, entrepreneurship, engineering, and energy.
-It is currently ranked the 38th best national university by U.S. News and World Report.
-It also ranks 10th in top public schools, 14th in most innovative schools, and 7th in best business programs.
+It is currently ranked the 32nd best national university by U.S. News and World Report.
+It also ranks 9th in top public schools.

 UT Austin’s transfer acceptance rate is 23.91%.
 The transfer application process, both internal and external, is very competitive and requires a high-quality application in order for you to be considered.